 Establish Portfolio Flow

-In the context of strategy and investment funding, portfolio flow describes the process of managing portfolio epics through their lifecycle, including limiting the number of significant and typically cross-cutting initiatives in progress to match the portfolio’s capacity.
-LPM uses the portfolio Kanban system to visualize and restrict work-in-process (WIP), reduce batch sizes, and control the length of longer-term development queues.
-Successfully establishing portfolio flow requires knowing the total capacity for new development work versus ongoing maintenance and support activities.
-The enterprise can objectively evaluate and originate portfolio-level initiatives only when this balance is understood.
+Portfolio flow describes how portfolio epics move through their lifecycle, including limiting the number of significant and typically cross-cutting initiatives in progress to match the portfolio’s capacity.
+LPM uses the portfolio Kanban system to visualize and limit work-in-process (WIP), work in smaller batch sizes, and reduce the length of development queues.
+Successfully establishing flow requires knowing the total capacity for new development work versus ongoing maintenance and support activities.
+The enterprise can objectively evaluate and originate epics only when this balance is understood.

 Agile Portfolio Operations